drewhamilton/Skylight/README.md

 ## Download
 [ ![Download](https://api.bintray.com/packages/drewhamilton/Skylight/Skylight/images/download.svg) ](https://bintray.com/drewhamilton/Skylight)

 Skylight is available in JCenter.
-It is still in development, and the API may undergo breaking changes before version 1.0.0.
+It is still in pre-release development, and the API may undergo breaking changes before version 1.0.0.

 To use Skylight, include any of the following in your Gradle dependencies:
 ```groovy